Blosc/c-blosc2/README_THREADED.rst

      for (i = 0; i < numjobs; ++i)
        dojob(((char *) jobdata) + ((unsigned) i)*jobdata_elsize);
    }

 that simply calls `dojob` on the given `jobdata` array for `numjobs` elements of size `jobdata_elsize`, returning when all of the `dojob` calls have completed.
 The key point is that your `threads_callback` routine can execute the `dojob` calls *in parallel* if it wants.
 For example, if you are using OpenMP your `threads_callback` function might use `#pragma omp parallel for`.

 The `blosc_set_threads_callback` function should be called before any Blosc function (before any Blosc contexts are created), to inhibit Blosc from spawning its own worker threads.
-In this case, `blosc_set_nthreads` and similar functions set an upper bound to the `numjobs` that is passed to your `threads_callback` rather than an actual number of threads.
+In this case, `blosc1_set_nthreads` and similar functions set an upper bound to the `numjobs` that is passed to your `threads_callback` rather than an actual number of threads.